helpdesk-z/helpdeskz-dev/docs/installation/index.rst

 Fresh Installation
 ======================

 .. note::

-Be sure that your server meets the `HelpDeskZ requirements </intro/requirements>`.
+    Be sure that your server meets the :doc:`HelpDeskZ requirements </intro/requirements>`.

 - Connect with FTP to the *public folder* of your server.
 - Upload all HelpDeskZ in the directory that you will install it (domain directory or subdomain).